susam/emacs4cl/README.md

 following points describe how we automate the installation of Emacs packages we need:

+  - The following code disables TLS 1.3 to work around a known bug in GNU Emacs versions 26.1 and 26.2:

+    ```elisp
+    (if (and (version< emacs-version "26.3") (>= libgnutls-version 30603))
+        (setq gnutls-algorithm-priority "NORMAL:-VERS-TLS1.3"))
+    ```

+    See https://debbugs.gnu.org/34341 for more details on the bug.
+This code is not required while using GNU Emacs version 26.3 or 27.1 or a later version although leaving this code intact should do no harm because this code checks whether the Emacs version is less than 26.3 before applying the workaround.

   - This is necessary for defining the `package-archives` list we will use in the next point.